BACK TO INDEX

 Articles in journal or book chapters

 1. D. Angeli and E.D.
 Sontag.
 Interconnections of monotone systems with steady-state characteristics.
 In Optimal control, stabilization and nonsmooth analysis, volume 301 of Lecture Notes in Control and Inform.
 Sci., pages 135-154.
 Springer, Berlin, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: